 Iron meteorites are composed mostly of nickel and iron and are very dense.
-They come from the core of asteroids and are rare among meteorites seen to fall to Earth.
+They come from the core of asteroids and are rare among meteorites that fall to Earth.
 Iron meteorites have two mineral phases: taenite and kamacite.
-When one of these meteorites is cut, polished, and etched in an acid bath, a criss-cross mineral arrangement, called the Widmanstätten pattern, becomes clear in many iron meteorites.
+When one of these meteorites is cut, polished, and etched in an acid bath, a criss-cross mineral arrangement, called the Widmanstätten pattern, becomes clear.
 The presence or absence of the Widmanstätten pattern was once used to identify iron meteorites from stony-iron and stony meteorites.
-The presence of the Widmanstätten pattern means the iron meteorite has an average to high nickel content.
-Today, there are three structural classes for iron meteorites: hexahedrites (no Widmanstätten pattern, may present Neumann lines); octahedrites (presents Widmanstätten pattern; common); and ataxites (very high nickel content with no pattern, rare).
+The presence of the Widmanstätten pattern means iron meteorites have an average to high nickel content.
+Today, meteorites are classified based on their nickel content and placed into one of the following structural classes: hexahedrite, octahedrite, and ataxite.

 Stony-iron meteorites are made of nickel/iron and silicate minerals.
 One type of stony-iron meteorites are pallasites – rocks composed of iron-nickel surrounding olivine, a greenish silicate mineral.
-Another type is mesosiderites.
-These meteorites are composed of iron-nickel and basalt with no separation between the metal and rock.
+Another type is mesosiderites which are composed of iron-nickel and basalt with no separation between the metal and rock.

-Stony meteorites are the most common and maybe the crust or outer layer of a planet.
-They may represent the most primitive material in the solar system.
+Stony meteorites are the most common and maybe from the surface of a planet.
 Stony meteorites can be divided into two groups:

 When a meteorite hits the Earth, sediment and rock are often melted and ejected into the air.
 As this melted rock falls, it quickly cools and forms into a glassy rock called a tektite.